Check if your energy meter is faulty

 Carry out these checks to see if your meter is faulty:

 switch off all the appliances in your home including any pilot lights

 check if the numbers on the meter's display are still moving

 If the meter stops, turn on 1 appliance at a time and check the meter.
 If the meter starts to move very quickly, the appliance could be faulty.

 If the meter is still moving, it's probably faulty.
-If it's a gas meter, you might have a gas leak - report it immediately to the National Grid Gas Emergency line on 0800 111 999.
+If it's a gas meter, you might have a gas leak - report it immediately to the National Gas Emergency Service on 0800 111 999.

-If your supplier doesn’t do this within 5 working days they have to pay you £30 compensation.
-They must do this within 10 working days.
+If your supplier doesn’t do all of these things within 5 working days they have to pay you £30 compensation.
+They must pay you this compensation within 10 working days.
 If they don't pay you on time they have to pay you an extra £30 for the delay.

 If your supplier finds that it’s not faulty, they might ask you to pay a fee.

 Your supplier might first ask you to take daily meter readings over 7 days to check your usage.
 If this doesn’t prove anything, they will carry out further tests to check whether the meter is faulty.
 The testing process is different for gas and electricity meters.

 It’s a good idea to take a reading before the meter is tested to avoid any dispute if you receive a bill.